Skip to Sections:

 - What does a liberal education look like for you?

 Enter into conversations with your adviser about course planning with an open mind.
 You never know which class might change your life!

 What Resources Do I Use to Choose Courses?

 - Departmental Advising Information is an important section of this Academic planning guide.
-Read it carefully, as it will provide helpful instruction for each department.
+Read it carefully, as it will provide helpful instruction for each academic subject.

-- The Online Schedule of Courses displays the courses (including catalog descriptions and prerequisite information) being offered in a particular semester.
-The online schedule is searchable by subject, level, time of day, and instructors name.
+- The Online Schedule of Courses displays the courses (including catalog descriptions and prerequisite information) offered in a particular semester.
+The online schedule is searchable by subject, level, time of day, and instructor’s name.
 This service along with other registration resources is available via the Registrar's webpage.

 - The Grinnell College Academic Catalog is the official listing of all courses offered at Grinnell College.
 Just click on "Academic Areas of Study" to find a list of courses by department.
 The Catalog does not tell you which courses are offered in which semesters; for that information you need to check the Online Schedule of Courses.
 The Catalog explains how Grinnell defines a liberal arts education - see the section on "Education in the Liberal Arts."

 - The Academic Evaluation in PioneerWeb helps you check your progress toward a Grinnell degree.
 You should be able to access this feature shortly after July 1 from your PioneerWeb account, in the "Course Areas & Acad Info" section.

 - The Student Handbook lists all of the academic policies you should be aware of, and is a terrific guide for future planning - including information about internships, off-campus study, and independent majors.